 Purchasing Books through West Academic for a Discount

-West Academic (the publisher for many of your law school textbooks) has provided the law school with a shipping/discount code for the Spring semester.
-The discount code is S17WAWEB.
-This promotion will be available through May 15, 2017 and gives students a 10% discount and free shipping on books that are purchased through the West Academic store (store.westacademic.com).
+West Academic (the publisher for many of your law school textbooks) has provided the law school with a shipping/discount code for the Fall 2019 semester.
+The discount code is JMATLANTA .
+This promotion gives students a 15% discount through December 31, 2019 and free shipping on books that are purchased through the West Academic store (store.westacademic.com).
 Unfortunately, students who use their financial aid credit to purchase books will not be able to take advantage of this discount because the financial aid option is only available through eFollett, our online bookstore.

 The Law School does not have a physical bookstore.
 However, in an effort to meet the needs of its students, AJMLS has partnered with Follett Virtual Bookstore to launch an online bookstore.
 Students are able to purchase either traditional bound books or digital books from this bookstore at www.johnmarshall.bkstr.com.
-For more information on payment methods, digital books, the delivery process and more, visit our online bookstore by clicking on the following link: www.johnmarshall.bkstr.com.
+For more information on payment methods, digital books, the delivery process, and more, visit our online bookstore information page by clicking on this link.

 BEFORE YOU ARRIVE